gabrielgiordan/blueprintdao/README.md

 ###The ResultSetListener

-Suppose you want to do whatever you want with each Country row in a query, so the **ResultSetListener** was created for this purpose.
-It returns the ResultSet and the Country on each row iteration.
+Suppose you want to do whatever you want with each object row in a query, so the **ResultSetListener** was created for this purpose.
+It returns the ResultSet and the generic type object on each row iteration.
 For example, suppose you have a non-mapped column and want to obtain it:
 ```java
 public List<CountryRank> getLifeExpectancyRank(int rankSize) {